JazzMaster/LazGFX/README.md

 You like Jazz?
 Call it the "SAX [physics] Engine"...he he he...

-Q: Runtime errors..
+Q: Runtime errors..I get these STUPID ERRORS!

+A:

+This is WIP- expect the occasional build bug.
+I might be break-fixing something.
+(Thats life.)

-A: Check SDL depends for multimedia.
+Check SDL depends for multimedia.
 (I cant control those..SDL links into them as seperate projects.)

+Error 216 is usually an "out of bounds" caused by "Alloc and not Free" errors

+AKA:

-Error 216 is usually an "out of bounds" caused by "Alloc and not Free" errors You are doing something in a loop that continuously allocates (surface) ram but doesnt free it.
+		You are doing something in a loop that continuously allocates (surface) ram but doesnt free it.
+		-or some pointer was dereferenced (emptied) twice.

 Could be also that you need to recompile Lazarus(point variance I call it-version mismatch) or build some